dzbeck/attack_to_cve/updated-methodology.md

 [CVE-2020-6960](https://nvd.nist.gov/vuln/detail/CVE-2020-6960)

-> The following versions of MAXPRO VMS and NVR --snip-- contain an SQL injection vulnerability that could give an attacker remote unauthenticated access to the web user interface with administrator-level privileges.
+> The following versions of MAXPRO VMS and NVR *--snip--* contain an SQL injection vulnerability that could give an attacker remote unauthenticated access to the web user interface with administrator-level privileges.

 CVE-2020-6960 is a SQL injection vulnerability (CWE-79).
 The SQL injection entry in Table 1 contains mappings for the Primary Impact and Secondary Impact.
 For the Primary Impact, the mapping is [T1059](https://attack.mitre.org/techniques/T1059) (Command and Scripting Interpreter).
 For the Secondary Impact, there are several options to choose from.
 However, the CVE record does not provide enough information to choose a Secondary Impact.

 [CVE-2018-17900](https://nvd.nist.gov/vuln/detail/CVE-2018-17900)

-> Yokogawa STARDOM Controllers FCJ <snip> The web application improperly protects credentials which could allow an attacker to obtain credentials for remote access to controllers.
+> Yokogawa STARDOM Controllers FCJ *--snip--* The web application improperly protects credentials which could allow an attacker to obtain credentials for remote access to controllers.

 CVE-2018-17900 is about insecure credential handling.
 The in "General Credential Management Errors" vulnerability type applies for this vulnerability.
 In this case, both mappings in the methodology apply.
 The Primary Impact is [T1552](https://attack.mitre.org/techniques/T1552) (Unsecured Credentials), when then leads to the Secondary Impact allowing the adversary to use [T1078](https://attack.mitre.org/techniques/T1078) (Valid Accounts).